sheetalkamthe55/ARHChat/README.md

 # Architecture Refactoring AI Helper (ARAH)
 Our tool aims to provide assistance to users in migrating from monolith architectures to microservices by querying a Large Language Model (LLM) which recommends relevant academic approaches for this transition.
 Briefly, before an LLM responds to your query, the tool first fetches relevant context to the query from the database of academic research papers (using semantic similarity) and responds to your query with this additonal context.
-This limits the LLM to an extent to not hallucinate and receive valid recommendations using language.
+This limits the LLM to an extent to not hallucinate and receive valid recommendations using natural language.
 This approach is called Retrieval Augmented Generation (RAG).

 ## User Interface Information:
 Upon logging in, a chat window will appear.
 You can use this window to ask questions related to Microservices Architecture and the process of refactoring a monolith to a microservice architecture.